-During the course of this class the student will identify and explore issues which create crisis conditions in the life of today's children.
-Among the crises to be explored are death, divorce, chronic or terminal illness, bullying, abuse, neglect, and violence.
+During the course of this class the student will identify and explore issues which create crisis conditions in the life of today's children and youth.
+Students will create a ministry intervention plan to respond to crises such as death, divorce, chronic or terminal illness, bullying, abuse, neglect, and violence.